SLHS Specific Coursework

 - Earn 45 credits at the 2000 level or above

 Graduate programs in Speech Language Pathology require documented proof of at least 25 observation hours.
 Students are strongly encouraged to complete their observation hours during their undergraduate career.
-Please see the Observation Materials page for information on how to complete observation hours at the UConn Speech & Hearing Clinic, or an off-site location, and how to receive documented proof of your completed observation hours.
+Please see the Observation Materials page for information on how to complete observation hours.